Functional calculus on weighted Sobolev spaces for the Laplacian on rough domains: Weighted Sobolev spaces and trace characterisations

 defines a $C^{\ell,\lambda}$-diffeomorphism.
-Moreover, the change of coordinates mapping $\Phi_*$ becomes an isomorphism between $W_{{\rm BC}}^{k,p}(\Dom,w^{\BDom}_{\gam};X)$ and $W_{{\rm BC}}^{k,p}(\R^d_+,w_{\gam};X)$ for $\ell \geq k$.
+Moreover, the change of coordinates mapping $(\Phi_{\cl})_*$ becomes an isomorphism between $W_{{\rm BC}}^{k,p}(\Dom,w^{\BDom}_{\gam};X)$ and $W_{{\rm BC}}^{k,p}(\R^d_+,w_{\gam};X)$ for $\ell \geq k$ and $\BC\in \{0, \Dir\}$.
 In \cite[Section 3.2]{LV18}, this isomorphism is used to define weighted Sobolev spaces on domains.
-However, for $\ell < k$, this isomorphism is not sufficient, which is why we have employed the diffeomorphism $\Psi$ from Lemma \ref{lem:localization_weighted_blow-up} to define weighted Sobolev spaces with vanishing traces. \end{remark}
+However, for $\ell < k$ or Neumann boundary conditions, this isomorphism is not sufficient, which is why we have employed the diffeomorphisms $\Phi$ and $\Psi$ from Lemma \ref{lem:localization_weighted_blow-up} and \ref{lem:loc_normal} to define weighted Sobolev spaces with vanishing traces.
+We elaborate on the construction of the diffeomorphisms in Appendix \ref{sec:appendix_lemma}. \end{remark}